 These potent antioxidant properties found within turmeric help protect cellular DNA from being damaged, help to neutralize free radicals, reduce oxidation and repair cellular damage that has already occurred.
 Free radicals are known to be one of the big causes of aging, so you could arguably call turmeric quite the beauty herb.

 Turmeric has been shown to have significant anti-inflammatory qualities, as well as pain relieving properties making it a great herb for bones and joints.

 If the body is not able to repair effectively, the body’s inflammatory responses and mobility can become impaired, and over time chronic inflammation can lead to cellular damage and irregular cell repair.
 This in turn can cause problems, for example arthritis.

-Luckily however, turmeric is recognised as a fantastic natural treatment for inflammatory conditions including arthritis and rheumatoid arthritis.
+Luckily however, turmeric is recognized as a fantastic natural treatment for inflammatory conditions including arthritis and rheumatoid arthritis.